 But the real power of the Schedule comes when you layer revenue tracking & forecasting on top of your project scheduling.

 Besides seeing how your projects are scheduled for the year, the Schedule also displays your tracked revenue for the year.
 There are two types of tracked revenue you’ll see displayed on your Schedule: Collected Revenue and Expected Revenue.

 Collected Revenue: This represents all of the actual income you’ve received from your clients.
-Collected revenue is represented by the solid green progress bar at the top of your Schedule (more about the progress bar in just a minute), and by the solid green circles within your Schedule’s calendar.
+Collected Revenue is represented by the solid green progress bar at the top of your Schedule (more about the progress bar in just a minute), and by the solid green circles within your Schedule’s calendar:

-Expected Revenue: This represents all of the revenue you expect to receive, but haven’t received yet, and includes all of your outstanding invoices, Draft invoices, and any expected revenue you've added manually using the "Add Expected Revenue" action at the top of your Schedule.
+Expected Revenue: This represents all of the revenue you expect to receive, but haven’t received yet, which could include unbilled hours, unpaid invoices, future recurring invoices, fixed project budgets, or any expected revenue you've added manually using the "Add Expected Revenue" action at the top of your Schedule.
 (Refer to this article to learn more about these sources of expected revenue and how they work.)
-Expected revenue is represented by the striped green progress bar at the top of your Schedule, and by the striped green circles within your Schedule’s calendar.
+Expected revenue is represented by the striped green progress bar at the top of your Schedule, and by the striped green circles within your Schedule’s calendar:

 Yearly Goal Progress Bar